Your Guide to Conventional Removable Dentures

 Implant-supported denture at Arial DentalImplant-Supported Dentures

-Denture implants are stabilised by implant fixtures which are anchored to the jaw so they are extra stable and no damage is caused to healthy teeth.
+Denture implants are stabilised by implant fixtures anchored to the jaw, so they are extra stable and do not damage healthy teeth.
 Denture-supported implants are generally used to replace a full set of missing teeth, while individual teeth can be replaced by single implants.

-There are a number of benefits that come with choosing implant-supported dentures over more traditional types, including a more natural appearance, a more comfortable fit, and the ability to speak and eat without worrying about slipping and sliding.
+There are several benefits to choosing implant-supported dentures over more traditional types, including a more natural appearance, a more comfortable fit, and the ability to speak and eat without worrying about slipping and sliding.

 If you’re currently experiencing problems with missing teeth or you’re looking to replace your dentures, there are a few different options available to you.
-The best way forward will depend on a number of factors including how many teeth are missing, your overall oral health and your personal preferences and budget.
+The best way forward will depend on a number of factors, including how many teeth are missing, your overall oral health and your personal preferences and budget.
+Speak to your Aria Dentist today!

 Contact us to have a chat about the different types of dentures and the options that are available for you.